 External Clinical Placements

-One externship is completed in a local school system; the other externship is completed in a medical setting.
+One externship is completed in a school system; the other externship is completed with adults, usually in some type of medical setting.
 Every student completes one of each.
-Students return from their externship site to attend classes and provide clinical services in the SJC.

-Every returning intern completes a structured assessment of their internship site (e.g., how many patients did you see?, What types of clinical populations did you work with?, What was the cultural diversity of the clientele?, How helpful was your supervisor?, What were living conditions like?, Do you recommend the site to other students?).
-Those assessments are compiled on our clinic website and available to all prospective interns.
+Every returning intern completes a structured assessment of their internship site (e.g., How many patients did you see?
+What types of clinical populations did you work with?
+What was the cultural diversity of the clientele?
+How helpful was your supervisor?
+What were living conditions like?
+Do you recommend the site to other students?).
+In this way, current students help to provide important information and insights for future students.

-We ask students to propose three preferred internship sites.
-To the extent possible, we place them in their top choice site, but we do need backup options.
-Sometimes a student selects an internship site based on the site assessment information.
-Sometimes they select a completely new site where we haven't previously placed an intern.
+We ask students to engage in discussions with our off-site placement coordinator(s) throughout their programs of study to help establish external placements that appeal to them.
+Sometimes a student is interested in a placement site based on the site assessment information provided by a previous student.
+Sometimes students select a completely new site where we haven't previously placed a student.
 Their choice might be driven by closeness to home, or perhaps the city or state they intend to live in, or perhaps a certain type of facility because that's the type of facility in which they would like to begin their career.

 Affiliating Practicum Sites